 Section 1.1361-1(m)(4)(i) provides that, in general, for purposes of determining whether a corporation is a small business corporation within the meaning of § 1361(b)(1), each potential current beneficiary of an ESBT generally is treated as a shareholder of the corporation.
 Subject to the provisions of § 1.1361-1(m)(4), a potential current beneficiary generally is, with respect to any period, any person who at any time during such period is entitled to, or in the discretion of any person may receive, a distribution from the principal or income of the trust.
-A person is treated as a shareholder of the S corporation at any moment in time when that person is entitled to, or in the discretion of any person may receive a distribution of principal or income of the trust.
+A person is treated as a shareholder of the S corporation at any moment in time when that person is entitled to, or in the discretion of principal or income of the trust.